AvivVegh/Encryption/README.md

 Library projects
 --------------------

-To use Butter Knife in a library, add the plugin to your `buildscript`:
+To use Encryption in a library, add the plugin to your `buildscript`:

 ```groovy
 buildscript {